anitaposch/learn-bitcoin/manuscript/201-Arguments-against-Bitcoin.md

 ![Percentage of total market capitalization](resources/_Market-dominance.png) [Source](https://coinmarketcap.com/charts/) June 7, 2021

 The resurgence of Bitcoin's dominance after the critical time of the hard-fork in 2017 was a sign of strength for many experts like macro-economist Lyn Alden and US-investor Michael Saylor, which led them to believe in the future potential of Bitcoin as the winner-take-all cryptocurrency.
-And even if there were technological innovations in Altcoins that would propel them in front of Bitcoin, there is no doubt that the Bitcoin developers would not implement them too.
+And even if there were technological innovations in Altcoins that would propel them in front of Bitcoin, there is no doubt that the Bitcoin developers will implement them too.

 ### Bitcoin has failed